AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 ### Invoicing

 **Billing cycle**: You will be invoiced retroactively at the end of each month for all campaigns created during that period.
+If you cancel a campaing shortly after creating it, we usually waive it as a goodwill gesture but if it’s near a full week it would be billed.

 **Payment terms**: Invoices must be paid within 7 days.
 If payment is not received within this timeframe, all ongoing campaigns will be paused and your project will be temporarily blocked from Merkl until payment is resolved.